Ashurek85/ExcelProcessor/README.md

 # ExcelProcessor

-Wrapper over OpenXML for ease of use.
+Wrapper over OpenXML for easy use.
 No paid license required.
-Offers the functionality to read and generate Excel files
+It offers the functionality to read and generate Excel files.

 ## Positioning
 Position and movement through Excel is done through two abstractions:
 - ICellReference.
-Defines a position: row and column
+It defines a position: row and column
 - IRowCursor.
 Cursor with the ability to change cell reference position.
 The first position is marked as origin
-  - NextColumn(): Move to the next column
+  - NextColumn(): It allows to move to the next column
-  - NextRowFromOrigin(): Allows positioning in the next row and column of origin
+  - NextRowFromOrigin(): It allows positioning in the next row and origin column

 ## Write operations
 Steps: